 Be aware of a few caveats if you change rim diameter (to 17″/19″ for example):

 - The electronic reads the bike speed via the slotted rings on the wheels.
 And the different sizes will make your speedo wrong, and may also confuse the various three letter acronyms (ABS, MTC,…).
-To fix this Ian Chappel in the UK makes custom rings that replaces the original rings, front and back.
+Ian Chappel in the UK used to make custom rings to fix this, but he passed away (RIP), and right now there are no other known sources for these.

 - Changing the rear wheel to a smaller one changes the gearing, and will make your bike slower for the same RPM on the same gear.
 To fix this for a 18″ to 17″ conversion, just change the rear sprocket from the original 45 teeth to 43 or 42 (43 is probably the closest gear wise, but 42 is a more common size and easier to find).
 To help you inmate Gaulin on ADVRider developed a gearing calculator spreadsheet, or you can use the excellent gearingcommander.